Using Astrometry to Break Degeneracies in Stellar Surface Mapping: CONCLUSION

 \section{CONCLUSION}

-To examine astrometric jitter induced by starspots on an inclined, rotating stellar surface, we derived an analytic forward model that is linear in the spherical-harmonic representation of the stellar surface (Section \ref{sec: methods}).
+Although astrometric jitter is a source of noise in measuring exoplanet-induced reflex motion, we show that jitter can be inverted to map stellar surfaces.
+To show this, we derived an analytic forward model for astrometric jitter induced by starspots on an inclined, rotating stellar surface.
+The model is linear in the spherical-harmonic representation of the stellar surface (Section \ref{sec: methods}).
 The astrometric response to each static spherical harmonic is the astrometric kernel, which serves as the foundation of this model.
 A full astrometric time series is generated as a linear combination of the astrometric kernel terms.
-Although astrometric jitter is a source of noise in measuring exoplanet-induced reflex motion, we show that this forward model can be inverted, allowing jitter signals to be used to map stellar surfaces.